Digging for the dock’s past

 Memories of Albert Parade

-Mrs Parry (pictured above), daughter of William Henry Wilcox, has contributed her recollections of living at 8 Albert Parade between approximately 1901 and 1920 in an oral history interview recorded by National Museums Liverpool on 17 August 1982.
+Mrs Parry (pictured above), daughter of William Henry Wilcox, lived at 8 Albert Parade between approximately 1901 and 1920.
+She talked about her life there in an oral history interview recorded by National Museums Liverpool on 17 August 1982.

 "The houses all joined in a circle: but the gardens were separate, nothing would grow in the gardens except for Nasturtiums, Prince of Wales Feathers and an Elderberry Tree...